theguywhoburns/Project-Override/README.md

 # Project -> Override
 ### An extensive project configuration tool
-Welcome to the RainWorld `Project -> Override` tool!
+Welcome to the RainWorld `Project -> Override`!
 This tool is designed specifically to simplify the project setup and configuration process.
 Define project directives using the guidelines below.

-### WARNING: For now this tool only supports RainWorld projects
+### WARNING: For now this `Project -> Override` only supports RainWorld projects

 ## Directives Available
 - `CONFIG_VERSION(version)`: Set the configuration version.